Summer Camp 2020 is Back On!

 What kind of modifications will Camp be making?

 Our Full Time team is diligently working through the new protocols laid out by the American Camp Association and the Governor’s Office.
 We are adjusting our health protocols, reducing cabin sizes, changing dining procedures, and increasing disinfection.
 Additional modifications will be made to our Opening & Closing Day procedures.
-You can read about the State Health Protocols here.
+Learn more here!

 Will Cho-Yeh be offering Day Camp this summer?